 Hope that was helpful.
 Take care.

-33 MUST-HAVES FOR FOOD PHOTOGRAPHY THAT COST NEARLY NOTHING was written by EasyFoodPhotography founder and editor Alex Fuchs.
+33 MUST-HAVES FOR FOOD PHOTOGRAPHY IN 2022 THAT COST NEARLY NOTHING was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
 Follow his Instagram feed.
-You read “33 must-haves for food photographer that cost nearly nothing”.
+You read “33 must-haves for food photography in 2022 that cost nearly nothing”.